 Graduate Information Sessions

-At Loyola, we offer general information sessions that discuss our graduate education programs in the School of Education, as well as special interest information sessions for those specifically interested in our Montessori, Kodály, Teaching English Language Learners (TELL), or Master of Arts in Teaching/Special Education programs.
+At Loyola, we offer general information sessions that discuss our graduate education programs in the School of Education, as well as special interest information sessions for those specifically interested in our Kodály, Master of Arts in Teaching (MAT), Montessori, and School Counseling programs.

-Once you sign up for an information session, check out our directions and parking info.
+Once you sign up for an information session, visit out our directions and parking information page.

 General Information Sessions

-Join us for an information session designed to introduce prospective applicants to Loyola's graduate programs in education, including Educational Leadership, Curriculum and Instruction, Educational Technology, Literacy, School Counseling, Master of Arts in Teaching (MAT), and Special Education.
+Join us for an information session designed to introduce prospective applicants to Loyola's graduate programs in education, including Educational Leadership, Educational Technology, Literacy, Master of Arts in Teaching (MAT), School Counseling, and Special Education.
 Whether you are a professional switching careers into teaching, an educator who is seeking teacher certification, or an educator seeking to advance your career, Loyola has a graduate program in education just right for your busy schedule.
 State-approved and nationally-accredited, Loyola's education programs offer you an outstanding level of professional instruction.
 A Loyola degree will equip you with the theory and knowledge in your field and prepare you for the day-to-day challenges that today's educators face.